 (b) Approval.
 CRRA shall appoint one individual to act on behalf of CRRA and with whom Enron may consult at all reasonable times, and whose instructions, requests and decisions in writing will be binding upon CRRA.
 CRRA shall not remove or replace such representative without Enron’s prior written consent.
 Enron shall submit to such individual all items for which CRRA’s approval is necessary, including any contracts with third parties and each Development Plan, and CRRA shall have [____] business days to approve or reject any item submitted for approval.
 If CRRA neither approves or rejects such item within such [____] business day period, such item will be deemed approved by CRRA.
 CRRA's decisions with respect to the acceptance or rejection of any item submitted to it by Enron for approval shall be in CRRA's sole discretion and CRRA shall be solely responsible for making its own independent investigation and approval of the risks, benefits, appropriateness and suitability of all items submitted to CRRA for its approval, including any contracts with third parties or Development Plans.

 Section 8 Fees.
-In consideration for the performance of the services set forth in Section 5, CRRA shall pay to Enron a development fee (the "Development Fee") in an amount equal to $________, [The amount of the Development Fee will be equal to ten percent (10%) of the total aggregate cost to develop, construct and install the Fuel Cell Plants].
-The Development Fee shall be payable in three (3) equal and non-refundable installments of $________.
+In consideration for the performance of the services set forth in Section 5, CRRA shall pay to Enron a development fee (the "Development Fee") in an amount equal to $6,991,520, [NOTE: The amount of the Development Fee was set equal to ten percent (10%) of the total aggregate cost to develop, construct and install the Fuel Cell Plants].
+The Development Fee shall be payable in three (3) equal and non-refundable installments of $5,663,840.
 The first installment shall be payable on the date hereof.
 The second installment shall be payable on the date Enron submits to CRRA for approval Development Plans covering at least 50MW of fuel cell plants.
 The final installment shall be payable on the date that construction commences with respect to the first Fuel Cell Plant.
 All payments by CRRA under this Agreement shall be made in United States Dollars, in immediately available funds to an account designated by Enron.

 Section 9 Conditions.
 The effectiveness of this Agreement shall be subject and conditioned upon the execution and delivery of this Agreement by CRRA and Enron and the receipt by Enron of the first installment of the Development Fee pursuant to Section 8.

 Section 10 Exclusivity.
-During the term of this Agreement, CRRA shall work exclusively with Enron with respect to the development of the Fuel Cell Plants.
+CRRA acknowledges and agrees that the subject matter of this Agreement is a "Transaction" within the meaning of CRRA's exclusivity covenants contained in paragraph 5 of that certain confidentiality agreement dated May 5, 2000, between CRRA and Enron..

 Section 11 General Provisions.